-The Histogram in R Programming is very useful to visualize the statistical information that organized in user-specified bins (range, or breaks).
-Though it looks like Barplot, Histograms in R display data in equal intervals.
+The Histogram in R Programming is very useful for visualizing the statistical information organized in user-specified bins (range or breaks).
+Though it looks like Barplot, R Histograms display data in equal intervals.

-Let us see how to Create a Histogram in R, Remove it Axes, Format its color, adding labels, adding the density curves, and drawing multiple Histograms in R Programming language with example.
+Let us see how to Create a Histogram, Remove its Axes, Format its color, add labels, add the density curves, and make multiple Histograms in R Programming language with an example.

-The syntax to draw the Histogram in R Programming is
+The syntax to create the Histogram in R Programming is

 hist(x, col = NULL, main = NULL, xlab = xname, ylab)

-and the complex syntax behind this R Histogram is:
+The complex syntax behind this to make Histogram is:

 hist(x, breaks = "Sturges", freq = NULL, probability = !freq, xlim = range(breaks), ylim = NULL, col = NULL, angle = 45, include.lowest = TRUE, right = TRUE, density = NULL, main = NULL, xlab = xname, ylab, border = NULL, axes = TRUE, plot = TRUE, labels = FALSE, nclass = NULL, warn.unused = TRUE,..)

-Before we get into the example, let us see the data that we are going to use for this Histogram example. airquality is the date set provided by the R
+Before we get into the example, let us see the data we will use for this R Histogram example. airquality is the date set provided by RStudio.

 Return Value of a Histogram in R Programming

-In general, before we start creating a Histogram, let us see how the data divided by the histogram.
+In general, before we start creating it, let us see how the data divide by the hist.

-The Histogram in R returns the frequency (count), density, bin (breaks) values, and type of graph.
-In this example, we show how to get the information on the same
+The R Histogram returns the frequency (count), density, bin width (breaks) values, and type of graph.
+In this example, we show how to get the information on the same.

 Create a Histogram in R Programming

-In this example, we create a Histogram using the airquality data set, which is provided by the Studio.
-If you require import data from external files, then I suggest you refer to R Read CSV article to understand the CSV file import.
-And also refer Barplot article in R Programming.
+In this example, we create a Histogram using R Studio’s airquality data set.
+If you require to import data from external files, then refer to the R Read CSV article to understand the CSV file import.
+And also, refer to the Barplot article in R Programming.

 hist(airquality$Temp)